Workshops 1:00 – 5:00 Central Ohio Technical College: Montgomery Hall (COTC)

 Mid-East Regional Dulcimer Championships 1:00pm

-There is no admission charge for the festival; however, workshops are $15 and there is a fee for private lessons.
+There is no admission charge for the festival; however, workshops are $15.
 A free-will offering is taken up at the headliners’ concert.

-Festival attendees are asked to register at COTC (college located in Roscoe Village) registration table and to pick up a name badge which will identify participants as festival attendees to the local merchants and other participants.
+Festival attendees are asked to register at Central Ohio Technical College: Montgomery Hall, 200 N. Whitewoman St., Coshocton, OH 43812 (college located in Roscoe Village) registration table and to pick up a name badge which will identify participants as festival attendees to the local merchants and other participants.
 The attendees can purchase workshop tickets there also - attendees will need to purchase a ticket for each workshop they wish to attend at $15 each.

 Location: All events take place within Roscoe Village, located just off US 36 in Coshocton.
 If you are coming from Interstate 77 you would take exit 65 - and head towards Coshocton on 36/16.
 Exit just past the light for Rt.
 93 - into Roscoe Village - take your first left and drive through Roscoe Village to the end of the street where Central Ohio Technical College (COTC) is located.
 There is parking behind the college.
 If you miss that exit you can take the next exit - come straight across at the intersection and enter Roscoe Village.
 COTC is the first building on your right.

 If you are coming from the west on 16 you would take the Coshocton exit and turn left, then take the second right turn into Roscoe Village.
 COTC is the first building on your right.
-All events, except the Saturday night concert, are held in the in classrooms at COTC (Central Ohio Technical College).
+All events, except the Saturday night concert, are held in the in classrooms at Central Ohio Technical College: Montgomery Hall.

 Facilities/Locations: Workshops will be held in the college (COTC).
 The headliners’ concert takes place at Roscoe United Methodist Church.
-The regional championships and the mini-concerts take place in Room 150 in the college.
+The regional championships and the mini-concerts take place in the college.
 The Friday night jams are in COTC.

 Parking: Free parking is available behind the Roscoe Village Visitor’s Center, behind COTC, near the entrance to Roscoe and on the street (the street will be open).

 Private Lessons: Again this year there is an opportunity for private lessons.
-Please visit the Private Lessons page for more information about the schedule and fees.
+Please visit the Private Lessons page for more information about it.

 Workshops: There is something here for everyone – from beginning to advanced musicians – to learn.
-Workshops are offered for mountain dulcimer, hammered dulcimer, bowed psaltery, ukulele, penny whistle, and autoharp.
-This year there will also be workshops on how to download sheet music onto your iPad or android tablet.
+Workshops are offered for mountain dulcimer, hammered dulcimer, bowed psaltery, ukulele, harp, bodhran, guitar and autoharp.
 You may register on the days(s) of the workshops.

 Workshop tickets will be required for entry into the workshops.